The first in The Grace Series.

 Freely you have received, freely give.

-Come, sinner.
-Receive His grace.
+Come, Sinner.
+Come, receive His grace.
 Receive it wholly, fully, and completely.
 And then give grace — as freely as He has given it to you.

 This post is the first in The Grace Series.
 To read the second, click here.